Catholic Charities Helps Solve the Problems of New Yorkers in Need -- non-Catholics and Catholics alike.

 Catholic Charities' policies and procedures have been reviewed and meet the standards of the charitable accountability of the Better Business Bureau's Philanthropic Advisory Service.
 Catholic Charities complies with all federal, state, and local laws regarding discrimination.

 Expenses are overwhelmingly program related.
-On average, Catholic Charities agencies of the Archdiocese of New York spend about 87 cents of each dollar on program expenses.
+On average, Catholic Charities agencies of the Archdiocese of New York spend about 88 cents of every dollar on program expenses.